-As Chanticleer’s Director of Education, Ben gave roughly 600 master classes to elementary through college and community choruses.
+As Chanticleer’s Director of Education, Dr. Johns gave roughly 600 master classes to elementary through college and community choruses.
 He was artistic director of the San Francisco-based women’s ensemble, Musae, from 2012-2016.
 He also directed ensembles at UC Davis, Hobart and William Smith Colleges, UC Irvine, and for Sonoma Bach, Clerestory, the SFUSD All-City Music Festival, and the Sing With Haiti Benefit Concert.
-In January 2019, Ben was named co-director of the Irvine-based choral ensemble, the Men in Blaque.
+In January 2019, Dr. Johns was named co-director of the Irvine-based choral ensemble, the Men in Blaque.

 [From 1985-1999, he performed in a combined twenty-two productions with Sacramento Opera, Sacramento Theater Company, and Sacramento Music Circus.
 In 2002, he danced with the Anaheim Ballet and as a principal dancer for The Glory of Christmas at the Crystal Cathedral.]